Azure/AI-PredictiveMaintenance/docs/User Guides/AZTK Instructions.md

                     storage_account_suffix:

                 All the above field values are available as environment variables in the function app service which can be accessed at the function App Console

+        Step 3 : Run the below command in the directory which contains .aztk file

+                aztk spark cluster ssh --id predictive-maintenance --user “clusterusername”

+        Step 4 : Open localhost:8888 in your local machine to access the Jupyter Notebooks